garytyler/mftd/README.md

 ports can be configured by passing a sequence to `osc_dst_ports` along with an optional `osc_port_selector` callback.
 The selector receives the decoded `(channel, controller, value)` tuple and chooses the destination port for each message, enabling per-controller routing across OSC services.
+When you need to customise the OSC address on a per-message basis you can provide an `osc_address_selector` callback.
+It receives the same message tuple together with the base address and should return the address to send to for that message.

 Use `run_bridge.py` to run the bidirectional bridge from the command line.
 The script will keep retrying when the Midi Fighter Twister is not yet connected,